 Now returning to Matthew thirteen (13) and the parable of the wheat and tares, let us consider a few more doctrinal points.
 It is important to understand that the church is not the kingdom.
 Do not make this convenient theological mistake.
 The kingdom would be something outwardly visible.
 But can you see the body of Christ in the world?
 It is a naïve but serious doctrinal mistake if you think you can, and it is sad to see teachers assume they can and teach doctrinal implications based on such a mistake.
 We cannot physically see Jesus, the Head of the body, because He is in heaven.
-We cannot see the church as well; it is not visible in the world (Matt.
-13:44).
+We cannot see the church as well; only God truly knows those who are His (2 Tim.
+2:19).
 The kingdom however, has the visible and outward form of all Christendom combined together in the world, all that professes Christ.
-At this present time the form the kingdom of heaven takes is as much the work of the enemy and the failure of men as it is the work of God.
+At this present time the kingdom of heaven is as much the work of the enemy and the failure of men as it is the work of God.
 But to say that the kingdom of God does not exist today is showing ignorance of God’s word and of the present mysteries of the kingdom of heaven God gave every Christian to understand.

 Recapping the teaching of the parable of the wheat and tares: The kingdom of heaven is a state of things during the period of time when Jesus Christ the Son is sitting on the Father’s throne in heaven (Rev. 3:21).
 In this time on earth the sons of the Father (Matt.
 5:45, 48, Gal.
 3:26; 4:5-6, Rom.
-8:15-16) are in the Son’s kingdom (Col. 1:13), but they are all heirs of the Father’s kingdom (Rom.
+8:15-16) are in the Son’s kingdom (Col. 1:13), but they all remain heirs of the Father’s kingdom (Rom.
 8:17, Gal.
 4:7).
 During this period of time the world is not governed by the righteous judicial power of the Son of Man’s kingdom.
 The kingdom of heaven is the state of things on earth during the interval between the rejection of the Son of Man on earth and His reigning upon the earth after His return from heaven.
-The kingdom of heaven is the present Christian dispensation.
+The teachings and parables of the kingdom of heaven mainly refer to the present Christian dispensation.
 During this time Christians are sustained by the Spirit sent of the Son by the Father (John 15:26), sustained in the midst of this ever-growing evil world, and I dare say, in the midst of a Christendom that is corrupt and in ruin.
 The Spirit is the witness of Christ’s present exaltation and glory in heaven (John 16:13-14).
-Of this state of things Matthew thirteen (13) is the full prophetic announcement.
-The external character which the kingdom of heaven assumes in the world is shown in the first three of the six parables (this excludes the Sower parable from the group).
-The internal character of the kingdom as viewed by God, the real blessing and value in God’s sight, as well as the final results in His hands, in the last three parables.
-The kingdom of heaven closes in the setting up of the Son of Man’s kingdom on the earth (Matt.
-13:41-42), a millennial kingdom in which we know from considering many other prophetic passages that Israel will be the center of Christ’s imperial power, while the righteous, the true believer/church, are found in the Father’s kingdom in the heavens.
-The first parable in the chapter, the Sower, is about the word of the kingdom.
-The total of seven parables give a complete prophetic picture of the time of the kingdom of heaven, which is in fact the Christian dispensation.
-God’s viewpoint of the internal character and value in the kingdom is made known to the disciples in private.
-The judicial blindness of the Jews is declared early in the chapter, along with the distinctive privilege of the believer – the parables were spoken as “messages containing things hidden from the world,” which the Spirit reveals only to those “who have ears to hear.”
-(Matt.
-13:35, 16, 43)
+Of this state of things Matthew thirteen (13) reveals much.